80+ Sales Terms and Definitions Every Rep Should Know

 Sales funnel

-A sales funnel is a model that outlines the customer journey in six key stages: awareness, interest, consideration, intent, evaluation, and purchase.
+The sales funnel is a visual model representing the buyer’s journey from first touch to purchase.
+It typically includes six stages: awareness, interest, consideration, intent, evaluation, and purchase.
+Each stage helps sales teams tailor engagement based on buyer readiness.

 Sales methodology